-San Jose: Vote NO on Measure B & YES on Measure C
+San Jose Votes NO on Measure B & YES on Measure C

-Funded by two billionaires, the 367-page Evergreen Initiative would rewrite local rules to facilitate sprawl development across the city.
-It poses a major threat to thousands of acres of open space across San Jose, including the iconic Coyote Valley—a lynchpin landscape at the city’s southern edge that connects the Mount Hamilton Range with the Santa Cruz Mountains.
-The measure also includes detailed plans for a 200-acre sprawling development on the city’s eastern edge, paving over greenbelt lands while bypassing affordable housing requirements and local fees.
+Funded by two billionaires, the 367-page Evergreen Initiative would have rewritten local rules to facilitate sprawl development across the city.
+It posed a major threat to thousands of acres of open space across San Jose, including the iconic Coyote Valley—a lynchpin landscape at the city’s southern edge that connects the Mount Hamilton Range with the Santa Cruz Mountains.
+The measure also included detailed plans for a 200-acre sprawling development on the city’s eastern edge, which would have paved over greenbelt lands while bypassing affordable housing requirements and local fees.

-If approved, Measure B would set a dangerous precedent for the entire Bay Area—replacing community-driven planning and environmental safeguards with a rush to the ballot box and more slick advertising campaigns.
-It would bring more traffic and congestion, increase air pollution and greenhouse gas emissions, impact critical wildlife habitat, and strain our drinking water supply.
-It is opposed by a diverse coalition of seniors, veterans, environmentalists, and community members across the political spectrum.
+Measure B would have set a dangerous precedent for the entire Bay Area—replacing community-driven planning and environmental safeguards with a rush to the ballot box and more slick advertising campaigns.
+It would have brought more traffic and congestion, increased air pollution and greenhouse gas emissions, impacted critical wildlife habitat, and strained our drinking water supply.
+It was opposed by a diverse coalition of seniors, veterans, environmentalists, and community members across the political spectrum.